Living Above the Dirt

 If a hospital visit is not possible, removal of the insects is attempted using a knife which often leads to infection.

-• The village people provide the sand and gravel needed to create a strong concrete mix.
+Bridges to Burkina provides cement.
+The village people provide the sand and gravel to create a strong concrete mix.
+They also provide all of the labor for mixing and pouring the concrete.

 The Impact